Your basket is currently empty!

 You are Subconsciously Doing Less

 After a longer period on a tight diet, experiencing weight loss, and reducing your calorie consumption, it’s completely normal to feel worn out.
 Maybe you’ve even started working out.
 Perhaps you’ve doubled your cardio over the last 4-6 months, and maybe you’ve reduced your daily calorie count by 500-1000.
 Despite feeling like you are doing more, your total physical activity may have dropped.
-NEAT(Non exercise activity thermogenesis) is everything that you do outside of the gym; going to work, fetching coffee, cleaning, grocery shopping, walking the dog, laundry, etc. , and if you are far along on your weight loss journey, you will probably be subconsciously less active – regardless if you are working out at the same time.
+NEAT(Non-exercise activity thermogenesis) is everything that you do outside of the gym; going to work, fetching coffee, cleaning, grocery shopping, walking the dog, laundry, etc., and if you are far along on your weight loss journey, you will probably be subconsciously less active – regardless if you are working out at the same time.
 Your net gain regarding your physical activity outside of the gym (NEAT) will therefore fall drastically.
-This type of physical activity, as mentioned earlier, accounts for between 20-40% of your total energy consuming, which means this is one of the factors to keep an eye on.
+This type of physical activity, as mentioned earlier, accounts for between 20-40% of your total energy consumption, which means this is one of the factors to keep an eye on.
 A step counter can be a great tool here.

 Adjustments in Your Metabolism

-As we covered earlies, your metabolism can’t “stall”.
+As we covered earlier, your metabolism can’t “stall”.
 But it can certainly adapt to low energy consumption and high activity levels.
 The quicker you lose weight, the quicker these adjustments will take place.
 Your body will become more and more effective when converting and using the energy you need, and you will often see major hormonal changes in people who are, or have been, in the process of losing a lot of weight.
 These adjustments are inevitable.
 You can use techniques to keep these adjustments down, yet these techniques include breaks from your diet and/or slower weight loss.

-These three points are all related and it’s important understand these processes when you have a greater weight loss goal in mind.
+These three points are all related and it’s important to understand these processes when you have a greater weight loss goal in mind.
 Manipulating things like the aforementioned NEAT (your daily physical activity) can have very positive effects on your weight loss and can also ensure steady progression regarding your weight loss for a longer duration of time.
 Before you label yourself as someone with a “poor” or “slow” metabolism, think about the first two points, and consider what you are eating on a daily basis.
 We know that people aren’t always the best at guessing how much we eat, or self-tracking in general, so it’s always a good idea to set aside a few days where you write down everything you eat and drink, and how much.
 Not for the sake of others, but for your own sake.
 You are probably eating vastly more than you think.